dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3189: Morality transcends religious affiliation.
+### T3189: Both religious and non-religious people can be moral.

 |Support|
 |---|